desertzebra/ClinicalConversations/README.md

 > python3 extractSentencesFromTranscripts.py -i Data/TestData/transcript* -p Data/TrainingData/transcript_annotated_7.csv -m 0.87 -x

 * -m provides a minimum similarity threshold
 * -x is used to select one or more instances with highest similarity.
-This means, if two instances have a similarity of 0.9, which is the highest, only these two will be selected
+This means, if two instances have a similarity of 0.9, which is the highest (above the specified threshold of 0.87), only these two will be selected.